Gh0s7-3/SMLoader/README.md

 ---
-> Made with :heart: by SMLoadrDevs | Copyright © 2018 SMLoadrDevs.
+> Made with :heart: & :beer: by SMLoadrDevs | Copyright © 2018 SMLoadrDevs.